A Cosmological Uncertainty Relation and Late-Universe Acceleration

 Both are phantom ($w < -1$) for $n > 0$ and non-phantom for $n < 0$.
-The crossover scale~$a_{0}$ (a free parameter) marks the transition where the constant and power-law contributions to~$F^{2}$ are equal.
-For $n > 0$ and $a_{0} \sim H_{0}^{-1}$ this crossover occurs at the present epoch, providing a natural explanation for the current onset of acceleration (see Sec.~\ref{sec:late}).
-Note that there are no ghost instabilities even though $w_{1}, w_{2} < -1$ for $n > 0$.
-In scalar-field phantom models, instability arises from a wrong-sign kinetic term for a new degree of freedom; here no such field exists.
-The NC correction is a geometric term sourced by the deformed phase-space structure, not a new matter field with negative kinetic energy.
-The matter sector satisfies the null energy condition and is unchanged by the deformation.
+The shift to $\Lambda_{\mathrm{eff}}$ is large for Planck-scale $\beta$, inheriting the cosmological constant problem; the model's options for handling this fine-tuning are discussed in Section~\ref{sec:discussion_limits}.
+The crossover scale $a_{0}$ (a free parameter) marks the transition where the constant and power-law contributions to $F^{2}$ are equal; for $n > 0$ and $a_{0} \sim H_{0}^{-1}$ this crossover occurs at the present epoch, providing a natural explanation for the current onset of acceleration (see Sec.~\ref{sec:late}).